 I tried to keep an open mind when I sat myself in the car to be driven for 2 hours to the Aquila Private Game Reserve to go on my first ever African safari.
 I tried not picturing roaring lions, zebras running next to me and someone in the distance singing Hakuna Matata.
-I still did.
-And then I blissfully fell asleep.
+But it was even better than that!

 Feast for the Senses

 I was woken up by my African Welcome Safaris driver and lead to a breakfast buffet that could seriously have been served as any other main meal and I wouldn’t have known the difference.
 It was foodietastic.

 Waffles, potato pancakes, yogurt, porridge and even salad, there was plenty of opportunity to feast on and gain lots of energy, which I would need for my happy snapping and being excited to no end later.
 You won’t believe how much energy that takes.